 There's a lot of talent in the draft pool, with names like Nail Yakupov, Ryan Murray, Filip Forsberg, Mikhail Grigorenko, Alex Galchenyuk and Mathew Dumba.

 The top five teams in the NHL Draft are coming off disappointing seasons.
 They will rely on the Draft to add a talented player to their systems in hopes that they will help out in a season or two.

 Here's a look at the way the top five picks might go down.

-Nail Yakupov (left)
+1. Edmonton Oilers: Nail Yakupov